 If you get convicted of committing fraud, you will face a jail sentence and the obligation to pay fines, court costs, and attorney’s fees.
 Furthermore, your conviction will appear on your permanent criminal record, which will be visible to employers, schools, and government agencies that conduct background checks.
 A conviction for felony fraud will have even harsher consequences, such as the revocation of your constitutional rights to vote and to bear arms.

 For these reasons, you should retain the services of a reputable lawyer to defend your case.
 Your Philadelphia fraud defense attorney will work hard to ensure that the authorities respect your rights at every stage of the criminal justice process.
-The prosecutor cannot use evidence that was obtained in violation of your rights, and your lawyer will now how to raise legal objections to such evidence.
+The prosecutor cannot use evidence that was obtained in violation of your rights, and your lawyer will know how to raise legal objections to such evidence.

 Fraud in Pennsylvania